 Groundwater is increasingly recognized as being an important element of the water budget and for maintaining chemical, physical, and biological integrity of the Great Lakes Basin.
 Direct groundwater discharge to the Great Lakes is a small proportion of the overall water budget, however indirect groundwater discharge to the Great Lakes from the baseflow to tributary streams is a significant portion of the streamflow in many Basin tributaries.
 Groundwater discharge at the local scale is also responsible for maintaining streamflow and inland lake levels, particularly during the summer and fall months and during droughts (Grannemann G, Van Stempvoort D. (Eds.), 2016).
-Groundwater discharge at the local scale is also linked to supporting aquatic ecosystems.
+Groundwater discharge at the local scale is also responsible for groundwater belocal scale is also linked to supporting aquatic ecosystems.